jeffreywpli/stronger-than-you-think/README.md

 # stronger-than-you-think

 This project focuses on idenitifying real-life datasets that weak supervision excells at.
 It is based on the [`WRENCH`](https://github.com/JieyuZ2/wrench).
-Some of the pipeline design are consistent with paper [Weaker Than You Think: A Critical Look at Weakly Supervised Learning](https://arxiv.org/pdf/2305.17442.pdf).
+Some of the pipeline design are consistent with paper [*Weaker Than You Think: A Critical Look at Weakly Supervised Learning*](https://arxiv.org/pdf/2305.17442.pdf).

 ## Installation